cvat-ai/cvat/site/content/en/docs/api_sdk/sdk/highlevel-api.md

 If the error is suppressed, some SDK functions may not work as expected with this server.
 By default, a warning is raised and the error is suppressed.

+### Users and organizations

-> Please note that all `Client` operations rely on the server API and depend on the current user rights.
+All `Client` operations rely on the server API and depend on the current user rights.
 This affects the set of available APIs, objects and actions.
 For example, a regular user can only see and modify their tasks and jobs, while an admin user can see all the tasks etc.

+Operations are also affected by the current organization context, which can be set with the `current_organization` property of `Client` instances.
+The organization context affects which entities are visible, and where new entities are created.

+Set `current_organization` to an organization's slug (short name) to make subsequent operations work in the context of that organization.
+Set it to an empty string to work in the context of the user's personal workspace.
+By default, it is set to `None`, which means that both personal and organizational entities are visible, while new entities are created in the personal workspace.

 ## Entities and Repositories